Updated on May 31st, 2021 // by Katie Griffin

 A natural hospital birth is an empowering, attainable goal!
 Epidural-free births don’t just take place at home or in a birthing center.
 In fact, the hospital is a safe, reliable setting in which to have a natural birth.
-However, your preparations need to reflect the fact that you’re choosing a natural birth in a hospital.
-Let this list guide you as you prepare for a natural hospital birth:
+However, your preparations need to reflect the fact that you’re making that choice.
+Let this list guide you as you prepare.

-Prepare for Natural Hospital Birth #1: Interview Your Doctor or Midwife
+Interview Your Doctor or Midwife about Natural Hospital Birth

 The wrong health care provider might frustrate your natural birth plans, no matter the setting.
 Make sure to select a doctor or midwife who supports low-intervention, spontaneous, vaginal birth.
 Take the opportunity to interview potential providers to determine if personalities click, and if your birth philosophy lines up with the doctor’s practices.

-Prepare for Natural Hospital Birth #3: Coping Queen
+Natural Hospital Birth Means Being a Coping Queen

 After you’ve carefully selected a doctor or midwife, then it’s time to foster that relationship.
 Take advantage of monthly appointments to develop a friendship and mutual understanding of birth and labor expectations.
 For example, it is vital that your doctor is aware of your desire to have a natural hospital birth.
 At the end of the day, remember that you are the boss.
 Your doctor or midwife works for you, and if it’s not working then feel free to leave and find a new provider.